vad11/spa-boilerplate/README.md

 ### Tech

-Single-Page Application (SPA) Boilerplate uses the following :
+Single-Page Application (SPA) Boilerplate that uses Webpack and npm scripts for building the application.
-* [Webpack] - Transpiles all the JS from ES2015/2016 to ES5
-* [Gulp] - Taskrunner

 ### Way of thinking